 1 cup chopped green onions or leeks

 - Cut the fillets into 2 inch pieces and marinate with turmeric and salt.
-Wash the fenugreek leaves, discard the bottom 2 inches of the stems and finely chop the rest.
+If using fresh, wash the fenugreek leaves, discard the bottom 2 inches of the stems and finely chop the rest.

-- In a stock pot, bring the coconut milk, ginger purée, serrano and salt to a boil.
+- In a stock pot, bring the coconut milk, ginger purée, serrano, salt & carrots to a boil.
 Turn the heat down, cover the stockpot and simmer for 15-20 minutes or until the carrots are tender.
 If the mixture appears to get dry, add some water and if has too much liquid, cook with the cover off.

 - Gently add the marinated fish pieces and simmer for 2 minutes.
 Turn the heat off and stir in the chopped fenugreek leaves.

-- Pop: Heat up the coconut oil and add the asafetida, pop the mustard seeds and add the green onions.
+- Heat up the coconut oil and pop the asafoetida & mustard seeds.
+Immediately add the green onions.
 Sauté for 3-4 minutes on low heat then drizzle over the fish curry.
 Serve immediately.

 ideas / variations

 - This is one of the easiest and most flavorful way to cook fish.
-The fish is almost poached and all the flavor remains within the sauce.
+The fish is basically poached and all the flavor remains within the sauce.